- Title: “Neuroimaging: from image to inference”.

 Assessment and Assignments

-The final grade is weighted 70% on homework assignments and 30% on the essay, with letter grades assigned as follows A = 90-100%, B = 80-90%, C = 70-80%, D = 60-70%, F = <60%.
-Graduate students (PSYC888) must also present their essay as a class presentation.
+The final grade is weighted 730% quizzes, 40% on homework assignments and 30% on the essay.
+Letter grades assigned as follows A = 90-100%, B = 80-90%, C = 70-80%, D = 60-70%, F = <60%.
+Graduate students (PSYC888) must also present a research article as a class presentation 45 minute.
 This presentation is scored as pass or fail that modifies the grade on the essay by x1.0 (pass) or x0.5 (fail), so that a perfect essay (100%) with a failed presentation (x0.5) yields a weighted score of 50%.
+Material from this article will be included in the quiz, so underdraduates will want to pay careful attention to this presentation.
 Homework description: Students will submit regular homework assignments, which are due at noon on their due date.
 Assignments are due in the students' dropbox folder unless otherwise specified.
 Essay description: Students will write an essay that describes the merits, limitations and potential of a current or potential technique used to infer brain function.
 Essays should extend beyond the information in the course.
 Examples include: ERP vs fMRI, MEG, functional connectivity, Independent Component Analysis, Adaptation Designs.

 - Understand the basic elements of neuroimaging.